pisocrob/SSZS/README.md

 # Current State

-I am currently working on the XML parsing to store information about each captain/voyage.
-Basic reader & writer functionality exists.
+I am currently working on improving the interface and the view stories window.

 # Next Steps

-Start work on the GUI
+Adding more functionality to the GUI.
+Start looking at the more complex features such as reading Sunless Sea's save files for information about Captains.

 # Testing